ianjum99/Open_ASATeF/readme.md

 1. Access the Dashboard: When you open the application, you'll see a dashboard with several sections.
 2. Run New Tests:

-  1. In the "Run New Test" section, you can input a scenario type and content.
+  a.
+In the "Run New Test" section, you can input a scenario type and content.
-  2. For example, you might enter "Ethical Dilemma" as the scenario type and describe a complex ethical situation in the content field.
+  b.
+For example, you might enter "Ethical Dilemma" as the scenario type and describe a complex ethical situation in the content field.
-  3. Click "Run Test" to submit this scenario to the AI models.
+  c.
+Click "Run Test" to submit this scenario to the AI models.

 3. View Safeguard Effectiveness:

   1. The dashboard displays a chart showing the effectiveness of various safeguards (e.g., content filtering, ethical reasoning).
   2. This gives you an overview of how well the AI models are performing in different aspects of safety and reliability.